 The Group performs a fair value assessment of its assets and liabilities, as required by IFRS 13 Fair Value Measurement.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place banks and bonds issued by the Russian Federation and government-related entities.
-According to p.26 (b) of IAS 24 the Group discloses the following significant outstanding balances and financial results on operations with government-related entities as at December 31, 2021 and December 31, 2020, and for the year ended December 31, 2021 and December 31, 2020:
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either in the principal market for the asset or liability, or in the absence of a principal market, in the most advantageous market for the asset or liability.